mlogue55/GPOAnalyzer/Docs/Get-GPOZaurrUpdates.md

 ---
-external help file: GPOZaurr-help.xml
+external help file: GPORev-help.xml
-Module Name: GPOZaurr
+Module Name: GPORev
 online version:
 schema: 2.0.0
 ---

-# Get-GPOZaurrUpdates
+# Get-GPORevUpdates

 ## SYNOPSIS
 Gets the list of GPOs created or updated in the last X number of days.